 to guide a rotary fabric cutter through ripstop nylon fabric.
 The template, designed by me, is a CAD drawing with hidden edges visible to mark accurate carbon fiber spar placements for

 assembly of the wing.
-The paper template, along with 3D printed spacers for the spars and heat-activated adhesive strips allow for a wing to be fabricated and assembled in around 2-3 hours.
+The paper template, along with 3D printed spacers for the spars and nylon repair patches as adhesive strips allow for a wing to be fabricated and assembled in around 2 hours.

 GEMUS is still early in the development phase, but has proven to be effective at wing flapping.
 In the most recent force transducer test for version 0, the robot was able to